Hundred of Willey

+Overview

 The hundred of Willey was formed after King Edward the Elder subdued the Vikings of Bedford in 915 and constructed two burhs on each side of the River Ouse in Bedford.
 Willey, Barford, Stodden and the half-hundreds of Buckelow and Bedford were created to support the north Bedford burh.
 Willey consisted of 105 hides, which were situated in the following vills: Carlton, Chellington, Farndish, Felmersham with Radwell, Harrold, Odell, Podington with Hinwick, Sharnbrook, Thurleigh, Turvey, and Wymington.
 The name of the hundred is derived from Old English wēoh ‘an idol, a shrine’ and lēah ‘clearing, clearing in a wood’, denoting a clearing or grove with a pre-Christian shrine or temple.

-The areas of these hundreds were intermingled - so Thurleigh was separated from the rest of the hundred by Bletsoe in the Buckelow half-hundred and Milton, Clapham and Milton Earnest (three vills within Stodden hundred) were separated from the rest of their hundred by Thurleigh and Bletsoe.
+The areas of these hundreds were intermingled - so Thurleigh was separated from the rest of the hundred by Bletsoe in the Buckelow half-hundred and Milton, Clapham and Milton Ernest (three vills within Stodden hundred) were separated from the rest of their hundred by Thurleigh and Bletsoe.
 This is taken as supporting the formation of these hundreds together as a unit of support for the same burh.

 It appears that the hundred of Willey and half-hundred of Buckelow were administered together, with Hugh de Willey recorded as the keeper of the bailiwick of Wilie and half bailiwick of Bukkelowe.
 At his death in 1278 his son Roger succeeded him; making the title appear hereditary.
 In the 17th century, the half-hundred of Buckelowe, comprising the vills of Biddenham, Bletsoe, Bromham, Pavenham, Stagsden, and Stevington, was formally merged with the hundred of Willey.
 Other parish combinations have included the parishes of Carlton and Chellington merging in 1934, and Farndish being absorbed into Podington with Hinwick parish.

 Although there are many small settlements the majority of land in the hundred remains rural and is still used for farming.
 There is a railway line running close to the northeast border, however some stations on this line are now closed such as Sharnbrook closed in 1960.
 Today the area of the Hundred of Willey is within the Borough of Bedford.